MelbinRoy/python/Readme.md

 #Installation

 1)Clone the Respository : "https://www.kaggle.com/datasets/matheusfonsecachaves/popular-video-games".
+2)Create an environment
-2)Type pip install -r requirements.txt in terminal (it automaticaly install all necessary packages).
+3)Type pip install -r requirements.txt in terminal (it automaticaly install all necessary packages).
-3)Run app_template_detail_2.py That will generate the website link.
+4)Run app_template_detail_2.py That will generate the website link.